Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/api/libraries/fs.md

 | Name | string | The base name of the file. |
 | IsDir | boolean | Whether the file is a directory. |

-dir returns nil if the directory does not exist.
+dir returns nil if the directory does not exist, or the path does not point to a directory.
 An error is thrown if a problem otherwise occurred while reading the directory.

 ## mkdir